nickyiliwang0000/h/css/ftp-and-domains.md

 * [Bluehost](http://www.bluehost.com/track/hackeryou)
 * [HostGator](https://partners.hostgator.com/hackeryou)

+Before you buy your domain and hosting, check out [this list of tips](https://github.com/HackerYou/bootcamp-notes/blob/master/stuff-you-need-to-know/resources-and-cheat-sheets/hosting-and-domain-tips.md).
 ## FTP

 A _file transfer protocol_ (FTP) allows you to connect to your server so you can upload your website's files.